jjspeedie/guide.2021.1.00690.S/step1/step1-initial-continuum-images.md

 ## Comparing S, N and SNR across EBs

-The following is a summary of the above continuum images -- more directly informative for per-spw self calibration.
+The following is a summary of the above continuum images (more directly informative for per-spw self calibration).

 The horizontal lines indicate the SNR in the execution block if all spws are imaged.
-Cool to see how it is slightly higher than if we image the continuum spectral window only (spw 0).
-The four 58 MHz windows (or more like 40-50 MHz, after line flagging) do add something.
+It is slightly higher than if we image the continuum spectral window only (spw 0), suggesting that the four 58 MHz bandwidth spectral windows (or more like 40-50 MHz, after line flagging) do add something.

 A minimum of ~25 SNR is needed for self calibration.
 So we should be able to do per-spw self cal on the SB execution blocks.
-But this plot hints that we might not be able to self-cal the LB execution blocks without concatenating them together, or without concatenating them with the SB data.
+But this plot hints that we might not be able to self-cal the LB execution blocks without either concatenating them together, or concatenating them with the SB data.

 ````{card}
 <center>